 You can download and 3D print my templates for a 70 mm diameter dial and an 80 mm diameter dial from Thingiverse.
-That listing also includes my Fusion 360 design files, so you can easily create a template for any size cuckoo clock dial you like.
+That listing also includes my FreeCAD design file, so you can easily create a template for any size cuckoo clock dial you like.

 Gluing the numbers

 To glue the numbers on my cuckoo clock, I used the following tools and supplies:

 - The 3D printed template for my 70 mm dial.